Waaatza/SplitViewBundle/readme.md

 To open the Splitview, run the following in the browser console using your desired Pimcore IDs:
 > new pimcore.object.splitview(id1, id2);

-Second Method: Right Click on an Object in the Tabbar to add it to SplitView Tab
+Second method: Right click on an Object in the tabbar to add it to SplitView Tab

 ![Example Image](./public/images/demo-image.png)